 Teaches yoga classes as both a physical practice and educational experience.

 Teaches courses in cardiovascular fitness.
 Ie: Running, aerobic walking, circuit aerobics, and cardiovascular weight training.

 Studies managerial economics in sport relating to the market power of pro sports leagues under three primary branches: industrial organization, labor markets, and public policy and economic development.

 Experienced certified strength and conditioning specialist who develops curriculum for fitness professionals and conducts physiological assessment and exercise program design for those with chronic diseases.

 Studies the historical, philosophical, sociocultural, and political dimensions of sport and physical culture.

-Examines the relation between marketing influence on adolescent risk behavior such as substance use, nutrition, sleep and energy drink consumption.
+Examines the relation between marketing influence on youth and young adult risk behavior such as substance use, nutrition, sleep and energy drink consumption.

 My work primarily investigates how social- and structural-level factors relate to the epidemiology of substance abuse and related harms among Latinos.
 This research has expanded the focus from individual-level factors that influence health and underscores the importance of social determinants of health that especially affect Latinos (e.g., migration-related factors, acculturation) in shaping substance use behaviors.